CodingByDay/codingbyday/content/posts/vs_tricks.md

 During my coding career I used my fair share of editors, from Atom and Sublime to some of the Jet Brains products to only Visual Studio Code for all of my non-C # projects.
 It is very important to me to make these tools something that I enjoy using and make them as optimal as they can be.
 This article will show you how you can tweak VS code so it is a joy to use.

+Here is the video of me going through it if you are more of a visual learner.

+{{< youtube dcbxYzPzhR0 >}}

 **Changing the theme and the font**